 Avoid gathering in crowded and poorly ventilated spaces.
 Studies so far have shown that COVID-19 doesn’t spread as much when people are outdoors.
 So, try hosting your gathering in your backyard if you can.
 When your guests are outdoors, they will have more space to practice social distancing.
 The air also dilutes any virus particles more quickly when people are outside.

 Serving a holiday dinner can still be a fun and safe tradition for your friends and family.
 Provide plenty of disposable utensils, cups and plates.
 This keeps guests safe and the cleanup easier!
 If any guests are more susceptible to contracting COVID-19 or not fully vaccinated, have one designated person serve food.
 Provide a marker for guests to write their name on their drinks to avoid accidental sharing.

 If guests are bringing dishes, remind them to sanitize their kitchen and wash their hands often while cooking to avoid spreading any germs.
 Set a bottle of sanitizer by the food and drinks so guests know to use it before serving themselves.

 Keep your bathroom clean

-The second wave of COVID-19 cases is upon us.
-While making your gathering plans, take a moment and ask yourself, “do I really need to host or attend this gathering?”
+There is another wave of COVID-19 cases upon us.
+While making your celebration plans, take a moment and ask yourself, “Have I prepared for all guests to practice safety guidelines?”